techiescamp/linux-foundation-coupon/README.md

 The much awaited Cyber Monday sale is live.

 > **Important Note:** This is the best offer you can get from the Linux Foundation all year.
+This Cyber Monday offer expires soon.
+So hurry up and lokin the price.

 You will get flat 50% off on individual courses, certifications, instructor led courses, and skillcreds usinf the following coupon.